KiClaudia/greeniguana/README.md

 # 1/18/2022
 Worked on AOVagg1, sqrt data to bc its not normal, redo anova.
 Need to take a step back and clean up the dta a bit, lots of outliers.

+# 1/19/2022
+AOVagg1, 3way mixed anova (2btween 1 within) is what we are using for agg1.
+Also for BetaBKA1, we can't analyze data from first BKA because something wrong with the assay so we can't use it